ulx3s/ulx3s-toolchain/README.md

 find / -xdev 2>/dev/null -iname "*ULX3S*"
 ```

-if litex init and install was run with sudo, usee this to fix re-running `./ulx3s.py` and `./make.py`
+if litex init and install was run with sudo, use this to fix re-running `./ulx3s.py` and `./make.py`
 ```
-sudo chown $USER /home/$USER/workspace/litex-boards/litex_boards/targets
+sudo chown $USER $WORKSPACE/litex-boards/litex_boards/targets
 ```

 Find all files created after a given date/time in Powershell: